Mama June Kids: How The From Not To Hot Star’s Daughters Feel About Weight Loss

 — Us Weekly (@usweekly) February 25, 2017

-And it looks like things aren’t likely to get better between Mama June and her oldest daughter any time soon: in addition to their other personal problems, it seems the two don’t see eye to eye over money either, with Chickadee claiming that her mother owes her half a million dollars for her appearances on Here Comes Honey Boo Boo.
+And it looks like things aren’t likely to get better between Mama June and her oldest daughter anytime soon: in addition to their other personal problems, it seems the two don’t see eye to eye over money either, with Chickadee claiming that her mother owes her half a million dollars for her appearances on Here Comes Honey Boo Boo.

 Jessica “Chubbs” Shannon